Chosen: Top 10 "Magical Treehouses" from around the World, USA Today, May 2015

 If you bring your own boats?
 On our treehouse overnight the price is the same; sea kayaks are not recommended.

 To Reserve: View our calendar on the Contact Us page.
 Then call us to book.
+Our confirmation e-mail will include a list of what to bring, which is basically food, drinking water & sleeping bag.

 "We can’t thank you and your crew enough for what a wonderful experience we had – we left the rat race behind for a brief moment and through your wonderful trip you let us feel like Huck & Tom adrift to nowhere ….
 That is until we got to the wonderful treehouse!!!!
 We laughed, we sang we took in the whole scene that took us away.
 Took us away to a wonderful place we’d rather still be at, meaning, we’ll be back for sure, and often."
 David Hoffman, Pinehurst, NC